-- 5.5.1 A feedback section in council's web site can be accessed through 'quick contacts' on the front page of the website. - 5.5.2 Council staff will determine whether an acknowledgement is required for Email received via this medium.
+- a.
+A feedback section in council's web site can be accessed through 'quick contacts' on the front page of the website. - b.
+Council staff will determine whether an acknowledgement is required for Email received via this medium.

 5.6 Internal Communication